Datamwin/Cohort-Analysis-and-Customer-Segmentation-Project/README.md

 # Cohort-Analysis-and-Customer-Segmentation-Project

+**Project Overview**

-This project aims at calculating the customer retention rate through cohort analysis and segmenting customers for an online retail company.
+This project aims at calculating the customer retention rate through cohort analysis, and segmenting customers for a UK based online retail company.
 Customers are segmented using an unsupervised machine-learning algorithm.
 The segmentation is based on three metrics - Recency, Frequency and Monetary.
 Recommendations are made based on findings from analyzing the segments(clusters)

+**Cohort Analysis**

+Cohort means a group of entities with common behaviour or characteristics.

+Cohort analysis is a type of behavioural analytics in which entities (in this case consumers ) are grouped based on their shared characteristics.It is basically the description of cohorts.

+Cohort analysis could be based on cohort size, behavoir, or time.
+Time based cohort analysis calculates retention rate which helps make informed product decisions that reduce customer churn and increase revenue.
+Time based cohort analysis measures customer engagement over time.

+**Customer segmentation**

+Customer segmentation is the act of dividing customers into groups such that each group has similar characteristics.
+Customer segmentation could be based on customer location, demographics, or behaviour.

+This project is divided into two sections.
+Whiles section one focuses on cohort analysis , section two focues on customer segmentation.

+## Problem Statements

+A Retail  Company wants to improve its products, customer relations and maximize sales.

+To achieve this, the comapny wants to calculate the percentage of customers it's able to retain in a month.

+The company also need to segment it cusromers for target maketting and promotions.

 ## The project stages are as follows: